ushkavinda/xeneta-technical-challenge/README.md

 	11dbe09abd15   postgres:13.5     "docker-entrypoint.s…"   4 minutes ago   Up 4 minutes   0.0.0.0:5432->5432/tcp   dev-db

 	```
-4. To validate results, either you can run the curl command inside from the remote server or run curl command from the control node by replacing the IP as following.
+4. To validate results, either you can run the curl command inside from the remote server or run curl command from the **Control node** by replacing the IP as following.
 	```
 	Inside remote server:
 	curl "http://127.0.0.1:3000/rates?date_from=2021-01-01&date_to=2021-01-31&orig_code=CNGGZ&dest_code=EETLL"